Skip to content

 • Candidates must be able to communicate fluently in verbal and written English.

-• Emerging leaders will generally be considered to be early- to mid-career applicants who have completed their terminal training or tertiary education.
+• Emerging leaders will generally be considered to be early- to mid-career applicants who have completed their clinical training or tertiary education.

 • Demonstration of leadership abilities and skills, either through positions of leadership or examples of leadership during recent or current projects.